Transforming Customer Experience in Hospitality: A Leadership Approach

 5. Coach and Recognize in the Moment

 Being in the thick of service allows you to spend time with your team as shifts unfold.
 Reinforce great behaviors instantly and coach constructively when course corrections are needed.
-Real-time coaching ensures learning sticks, and recognition in rocket fuel for morale and execution.
+Real-time coaching ensures learning sticks, and recognition acts as rocket fuel for morale and execution.

 Ready to up your hospitality or leadership game?
 Schedule your training session, workshop, or on-site assessment today.